Pyrotheria

 Pyrotheria is an order of extinct meridiungulate mammals.
-These mastodon-like ungulates include the genera Baguatherium, Carolozittelia, Colombitherium, Griphodon, Propyrotherium, Proticia, and Pyrotherium.
+These elephant-like ungulates include the genera Baguatherium, Carolozittelia, Colombitherium, Griphodon, Propyrotherium, Proticia, and Pyrotherium.

 They had the appearance of large, digitigrade, tapir-like mammals with relatively short, slender limbs and five-toed feet with broad, flat phalanges.
 Their fossils are restricted to Paleocene through Oligocene deposits of Brazil, Peru and Argentina.